+The major domains of mathematical knowledge in Mathematical Methods are:

+- Algebra

+- · Functions, relations and their graphs

+- Calculus

+- Statistics

-domains of mathematics in The major Mathematical Methods are Algebra, Functions, relations and their graphs, Calculus and Statistics.
-Topics are developed systematically, increasing levels of sophistication, complexity and connection, and build on algebra, functions and their graphs, and probability from the P-10 Australian Curriculum.
+Topics are developed systematically, with increasing levels of sophistication, complexity and connection, and build on algebra, functions and their graphs, and probability from the P-10 Australian Curriculum.
 Calculus is essential for developing an understanding of the physical world.
 The domain Statistics is used to describe and analyse phenomena involving uncertainty and variation.
 Both are the basis for developing effective models of the world and solving complex and abstract mathematical problems.
 The ability to translate written, numerical, algebraic, symbolic and graphical information from one representation to another is a vital part of learning in Mathematical Methods.